 - Dice are paired with each other in an ordinal fashion.

-There are already texts providing more wide-ranging whole-battle predictions (as for instance here), and closed-source (and in this particular case inaccurate) battle simulators.
+There are already texts providing more wide-ranging whole-battle predictions (as for instance here), and closed-source (and in this particular case, also inaccurate) battle simulators.
 Here we try to offer a transparent formulaic reference and odds table for all single-attack scenarios.